-- The Side Impact SRS Side Curtain Airbags are designed to activate only in certain side or rollover collisions.
-When the Occupant Restraint Control (ORC) detects a collision requiring the window bags to inflate, it signals the inflators on the crash side of the vehicle, and both sides of the vehicle when rollover is sensed.
-A quantity of nontoxic gas is generated to inflate the window bag.
-The inflating window bag pushes the outside edge of the headliner out of the way and covers the window.
-The airbag inflates in about 30 milliseconds (about onequarter of the time it takes to blink your eyes) with enough force to injure you if you are not belted and seated properly, or if items are positioned in the area where the window bag inflates.
+A quantity of non-toxic gas is generated to inflate the side 2 curtain airbag.
+The inflating side curtain airbag pushes the outside edge of the headliner out of the way and covers the window.
+The airbag inflates in about 30 ms (about one-quarter of the time that it takes to blink your eyes) with enough force to injure you if you are not belted and seated properly, or if items are positioned in the area where the side curtain airbag inflates.
 This especially applies to children.
-The window bag is only about 3 in (8 cm) thick when it is inflated. - The Knee Impact Bolsters help protect the knees of the driver and the front passenger, and position everyone for the best interaction with the front airbag.
+The side curtain airbag is only about 3-1/2 in (9 cm) thick when it is inflated.